USPTO Examiner PRUITT JUSTIN A - Art Unit 3745

 Executive Summary

-Examiner PRUITT, JUSTIN A works in Art Unit 3745 and has examined 252 patent applications in our dataset.
-With an allowance rate of 69.0%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Examiner PRUITT, JUSTIN A works in Art Unit 3745 and has examined 235 patent applications in our dataset.
+With an allowance rate of 69.4%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 34 months.

 Allowance Patterns

-Examiner PRUITT, JUSTIN A's allowance rate of 69.0% places them in the 23% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner PRUITT, JUSTIN A's allowance rate of 69.4% places them in the 31% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns

-On average, applications examined by PRUITT, JUSTIN A receive 2.25 office actions before reaching final disposition.
-This places the examiner in the 77% percentile for office actions issued.
-This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.
+On average, applications examined by PRUITT, JUSTIN A receive 2.38 office actions before reaching final disposition.
+This places the examiner in the 68% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Prosecution Timeline

 The median time to disposition (half-life) for applications examined by PRUITT, JUSTIN A is 34 months.
-This places the examiner in the 25% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+This places the examiner in the 45% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Interview Effectiveness